 Step 2: Clean the Pores

 Now it’s time to clean your pores!
-For this step, all you need is a large bowl filled with boiling water and a towel to place over your head.
+All you need is a large bowl filled with boiling water and a towel to place over your head for this step.
 If you’ve got some essential oils at home, add a few drops to set the mood and help you relax.
 Allow 10 minutes in this steaming step.

 Step 3: Toning and Moisturizing

-On to the final step of your natural facial – you’re face is now clean and ready for some toning and moisturizing action.
-If you’re looking for a natural product, be sure to give Thayers Witch Hazel a try.
-This natural and gentle toner is made with Aloe Vera rose petal.
-It’s alcohol free and will suit any skin type.
-Aloe Vera is exactly what your skin needs to make sure it’s tight and radiant.
-Finally, use a natural moisturizer of choice to make sure your skin is soft.
+On to the final step of your natural facial, your face is now clean and ready for some toning and moisturizing action.
+If you’re looking for a natural product, give Thayers Witch Hazel a try.
+This wild and gentle toner is made with Aloe Vera rose petals.
+It’s alcohol-free and will suit any skin type.
+Aloe Vera is precisely what your skin needs to ensure it’s tight and radiant.
+Finally, use the natural moisturizer to make sure your skin is soft.
 You don’t have to spend your life away.
 Coconut oil does wonders!

-Here you have it, a simple and natural facial to keep your skin healthy and beautiful.
+Here you have a natural and straightforward facial to keep your skin healthy and beautiful.
 Avoid wearing makeup for the rest of the day if you can.
 Be sure to give this a try.
 Comment below to let us know what you think.

 Got any natural facial tips?
 Well, then be sure to share.